cliosight-software/Samples/README.md

 <b><u>PROJECTS</u></b><br/>
 <b>1.
 User research</b>
 Our first project is to create a product intro, signup web app, and collect user data and other information from potential customers.
-This is deployed into GCP App engine.

 <b>2.
 Enterprise web data and file management</b><br/>